COVID-19 Updates and Resources

 As we begin 2022, the Omicron variant is proving to be far more transmissible compared to other COVID-19 variants.
 The public health officer advises the most effective prevention measure to reduce the risk of infection from COVID is vaccination.

-Information about COVID-19, how to protect yourself, your family and your community and what to do if you suspect you have the virus is available from Island Health.
+Information about COVID-19, how to protect yourself, your family and your community and what to do if you suspect you have the virus is available from Island Health(External link).
 Everyone 18 years and older will be invited to get a booster dose of the COVID-19 vaccine about six months after they received their second dose.
-Information about the booster is available here.
+Information about the booster is available here(External link).

 Province-wide restrictions